jpeddicord/cse560/Assembler/doc/src/test_plan.rst

 Unit Testing
 ============

 Unit testing will use the NUnit testing framework.
-Each component will have several tests associated to throughly test the functionality and correctnes of the result.
+Each component will have several tests associated to throughly test the functionality and correctness of the result.

+Below are tables for all of the unit tests currently available for the Assembler.
+Above each table is a link which will bring you to the code for the unit tests.
+This will let you see exactly how we are accomplishing the test.
+In each table there are rows with test numbers.
+These test numbers begin with an abbreviation
+(usually the first letter or two) of the class or component that is being tested and is followed by a number starting with 1 and increasing based on the number of tests for each class.
+These test numbers are also located just before the unit test that implements it in the code.
+The test number is then followed by a short description of the purpose.
+We then say if the expected results were achieved or not.
+If they were not then we will provide a description of why it didn't work, and how the issue was fixed.
+If our original fix still doesn't work, any further modifications to get the test to run properly will also be noted in the concerns column.
+There may also be concerns even if the expected results were achieved.

 Tokenizer Test List
 -------------------